Use Your A/R to Finance Your Company with AR Financing

 Are you wondering what is accounts receivable financing?
 Accounts receivable (A/R) financing is a short term cash flow solution that allows businesses to receive funding through unpaid invoices.
 Bankers Factoring, a factoring company, advances funds based on your company’s open invoices and credit terms.
 A/R factoring makes commercial financing easy for businesses in a cash shortage.

 Instead of waiting 30, 60, or 90-day terms for payments, you receive funding within days of submitting your application.
 At least 10% of SMBs experience late payments, short payments, and other accounting nightmares – Bankers Factoring removes the accounting burden and manages the receivable process for you.

 Financing a business with A/R factoring is a fast, efficient, and affordable way for companies that do not meet traditional bank requirements to access credit.
 Receivable financing keeps your operations running without tying up assets.

-Related article: Business Financing through Receivable Factoring
+Related article: Business Financing through Receivable Factoring or ar financing.

 You can use your accounts receivable to finance growth, pay off debt, pay for working capital and even fund a new product or marketing campaign.
 The funds you receive from Bankers Factoring are immediately available for strategy execution.